Pilgrim (brig)

 Pilgrim was an early 19th century American sailing brig.
 She was immortalized by one of her sailors Richard Henry Dana Jr., who wrote the classic account Two Years Before the Mast about a 1834–1835 voyage between Massachusetts and California to trade for hides.
 Pilgrim caught fire and sank at sea in 1856.

 Construction and trading

 Pilgrim was a brig-rigged sailing vessel built in 1825 by Sprague & James at Medford, Massachusetts for Joshua Blake, Francis Stanton and George Hallett, and later sold to Bryant & Sturgis of Boston.
 She measured 180.5 tons burthen, had a length of 86.5 ft and a beam of 21.6 ft.

-Richard Henry Dana Jr., a Harvard College undergraduate suffering from the effects of measles, joined the crew in 1834 as an ordinary sailor for a voyage from Boston, Massachusetts via Cape Horn to California to trade for hides from the ranches around the Franciscan missions.
+Richard Henry Dana Jr., a Harvard College undergraduate, joined the crew in 1834 as an ordinary sailor for a voyage from Boston, Massachusetts via Cape Horn to California to trade for hides from the ranches around the Franciscan missions.
 That voyage is covered in the first part of his classic memoire Two Years Before the Mast.

 Pilgrim sank off the North Carolina coast after a fire at sea in 1856.